-We work in partnership with over 500 health and social care sector employers to support workforce development, including:
+We work in partnership with health and social care sector employers to support workforce development, including:

 Our learning programmes (which range from short CPD in areas such as dementia care and diabetes management to professional qualifications in Nursing and Social Work) are developed with the explicit intention of improving the experience of service users – an objective shared by our partners, who value the opportunity to develop staff flexibly and cost-effectively to improve services.

-We consult widely with employers, service users and carers on the development and delivery of learning, and work closely with UNISON and The Royal College of Nursing (RCN) on a shared mission to widen participation in education and training.
+We consult widely with employers, service users and carers on the development and delivery of learning, and work closely with partners on a shared mission to widen participation in education and training.

 Employers rate us highly for: